-Many times timber frame home owners, craftsmen and builders will liken the timbers used in building a house with fine furniture.
-While the craftsmanship and detail that goes into these structures is often comparable to furniture construction, the timber frame finishes that are used to protect and preserve the wood are far different than what is used in the furniture industry.
+Many times timber frame home owners, craftsmen, and builders will liken the timbers used in building a house with fine furniture.
+While the craftsmanship and detail that goes into these structures are often comparable to furniture construction, the timber frame finishes that are used to protect and preserve the wood are far different than what is used in the furniture industry.

 There’s a big difference between the kiln-dried, dimensionally stable lumber that’s used to create your furniture and the heavy timbers used to build your home.

 Wood used in furniture building is kiln dried and will have little shifting, swelling or shrinking.
 Varnishes, urethanes and lacquers seal the wood to maintain the moisture level in the wood and protect the surface from damage.

 Lumber used to build a timber frame home needs to breathe.
 It moves because of varying moisture content in the cells of the wood, stresses that are caused by the building itself and the changes in atmospheric pressure and temperature.

 Green timber attempts to maintain moisture equilibrium.
 The chemical composition of the green wood and the constant dispersal of moisture will eventually oxidize and break down a finish that seals the wood.